ElizBoahen/Projects_By_Eli/README.md

   - Eli

 ==========================

 # September 4th 2020

 I had an internship for 2 months.
 It became my priority

 But I think I've been scared to update my portfolio.
-I got out of the groove of updating it and now the nervousness I had before has set in.
+I got out of the groove of updating it and now the nervousness I had in the beginning has set in.
 I've gotten a chance--emphasis on "chance"--to talk to cool people and possibly do cool things.
 It's incredibly scary.
 Why am I writing this here?
 Well, this is my log.
 I put my progress, my ideas, and goals for my portfolio.
 On the off chance someone reads this: Hi, it's 12.56am and I'm typing this update message.
 I'm nervous about what's to come, but I'll never know until I try.
 - Log Update 1

+I worked.
+It worked.
+It was just a few updates, but I made them.
+I hyperlinked some images in my sketch book, added a dash of spice to the landing page, and updated my "About Me" status.
+I want to do more but I'll stop for now.
+At least this is a goo sign that I'm exited to do more :)

   - Eli